TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/iap-android.md

 ToastSdk.setUserId(null);
 ```

-> Note: User ID must be set as null for a service logout so as to prevent promotion codes redeemed or purchase with wrong user ID when reprocessing payment operates.
+> Note: User ID must be set as null for a service logout so as to prevent promotion codes redeemed or purchase with wrong user ID when reprocessing purchase operates.

-## Register Payment Update Listeners
+## Register Purchases Update Listener

-* Payment results are notified via [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) configured in Toastlap.
+* Purchase results are notified via [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener) configured in Toastlap.
-* Payment update listeners can be registered by using the ToastIap.registerPurchasesUpdatedListener method.
+* Purchases update listener can be registered by using the ToastIap.registerPurchasesUpdatedListener method.
-* Payment information is available on the list of [IapPurchaseResult](./iap-android/#iappurchaseresult) delivered by [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener).
+* Purchase information is available on the list of [IapPurchaseResult](./iap-android/#iappurchaseresult) delivered by [IapService.PurchasesUpdatedListener](./iap-android/#iapservicepurchasesupdatedlistener).

-> Note: Payment update listener must be registered in Activity.onCreate() and unregistered in Activity.onDestroy().
+> Note: Purchases update listener must be registered in Activity.onCreate() and unregistered in Activity.onDestroy().

-### Specifications for Registering Payment Upload Listener API
+### Specifications for Registering Purchases Upload Listener API

 ```java
 /* ToastIap.java */